cms-DQM/CentralHDQM/README.md

 Nginx configurations (production and test) for the reverse proxy can be found here: `/etc/nginx/conf.d/`

-Systemctl service for the API server can be found here: `/etc/systemd/system/hdqm2.service` Systemctl service for the test API server can be found here: `/etc/systemd/system/hdqm2-test.service`
+Systemctl service for the API server can be found here: `/etc/systemd/system/hdqm.service` Systemctl service for the test API server can be found here: `/etc/systemd/system/hdqm-test.service`

 Starting reverse proxy (nginx):
 `sudo systemctl start nginx.service`

 Starting the API service:
-`sudo systemctl start hdqm2.service`
+`sudo systemctl start hdqm.service`

 Starting the extractor service:
 `sudo systemctl start hdqm-extract.service`